aviksen1988/MMVMDatagrid/README.md

 # MVVMDatagrid
-This repository demonstrates various way os usage to wpf datagrid following MVVM pattern.
+This repository demonstrates various way of usage to wpf datagrid following MVVM pattern.